pymodbus-dev/pymodbus/doc/source/library/client.rst

 - *TCP*
 - *TLS*
 - *UDP*
-- possibility to add a custom transport protocol

-communication in 2 versions:

-- :mod:`synchronous client`,
-- :mod:`asynchronous client` using asyncio.
+communication can be either using a :mod:`synchronous client` or a :mod:`asynchronous client` using asyncio.

 Using pymodbus client to set/get information from a device (server) is done in a few simple steps, like the following synchronous example::